Alex Alemi's Blog

 Figure 1.
 Some standard textbook priors and the resulting posterior for 6 heads out of 10 coin flips.

-These are convenient mathematically and make for an easy problems to solve for a homework exercises, but they aren't realistic.
+These are convenient mathematically and make for easy problems to solve for a homework exercise, but they aren't realistic.
 If we are being honest, we tend to expect that coins we encounter in the real world and very nearly fair.6.
 We could therefore start with a prior that is concentrated near fair, but how do we assign a meaningful width to that distribution?
 And if we're being honest, I've encountered trick coins in my days, double headed and doubled tailed coins and if some wierdo walks up to me and asks me to start predicting a whole sequence of coin flips I shouldn't discount the possiblity they are trying to play me for a fool.

 As this stage, trying to adjust the parameters of our prior without any evidence or data is difficult.
 I have a hard time talking to my gut to decide what I should set my prior beliefs to apropro of nothing.
 Instead, let's try to invoke the method of imaginary results and imagine some hypothetical dataset and probe our beliefs.
 Imagine we've just observed 10 coin flips, and all 10 of them were heads!
 What do you believe now?
-Now that I've hypothesized a dataset I have an easrier time talking to my gut.
+Now that I've hypothesized a dataset I have an easier time talking to my gut.

 In this scenario, I feel as though I would place a reasonable probability on the coin being unfair, let's say 50%.
 At the same time, I think I would still place a reasonable probability on the coin being exactly fair, let's say 25%.
 The remaining 25% probability I would want to spread around but biased towards heads, for that let's use a $\operatorname{Beta}(11,1)$ distribution or $11\, \theta^{10}$.
 I've attempted to visualize this distribution below.7